atom/teletype/doc/rfcs/001-allow-guests-to-open-multiple-remote-buffers.md

 Just as guests can open editors for local buffers corresponding to files on their local file system, they can also open editors for *remote buffers* corresponding to buffers in any remote workspace that they have joined.

+When the host closes the portal, all the remote buffers in the guest's workspace are preserved, but will become untitled and unsaved (just as they did prior to this RFC).

 ### Following

 When you first join a portal as a guest, you're automatically *following* the host.
 This means that you jump to the host's current position and continue to follow them as they move between buffers.